vaibhav1809/khoj/documentation/blog/make_personal_ai_open.md

 :::tip[The Solution]

 Open-source means that the application code is freely available to view and download.
-Open-source models and open-source applications are critical for combatting these risks in the next generation of digital services.
+Open-source models and open-source applications are critical for combatting these risks in the next generation of digital services, from a perspective of trust, observability, and resilience.

 :::